AntMeNet/AntMeCore/README.md

 # AntMeCore
 This repository includes the whole simulation/backend Part of the AntMe!
-Engine and die AntMe!
+Engine and the AntMe!
 Simulation Calculation.